-This islet included in the nature reserve Saint-Martin is a high place of tourism.
+This islet, included in the nature reserve Saint-Martin, is a high place of tourism.
 Unfortunately this corner of paradise is often invaded.
-It becomes desert again at 16:30 every day, after the departure of the last shuttle ...
-The circulation of the jet-skis and the fishing are prohibited there.
+It becomes deserted again at 16:30 every day, after the departure of the last shuttle ...
+The circulation of the jet-skis and fishing are prohibited here.

-Located between the Cannonier Tip and the bird cliff, Baie aux Prunes is little visited because little known.
-Its magnificent wild beach covers two facets, depending on the weather: by calm sea, mask, fins and snorkel are needed and in case of swell, surfers are thrilled...
+Located between the tip of the Canonnier and the bird cliff, Baie aux Plums is little visited because little is known of it.
+Its magnificent wild beach covers two facets, depending on the weather: calm sea, mask, fins and snorkel are essential and in case of swell, surfers are thrilled....

-• Swim with the fish through the many coral reefs
+• Watch the fish in the many coral reefs

 Coral reefs protect the coast from the swell and serve as a larder, refuge and nursery for thousands of species.
 Scientific monitoring of the seabed has been set up in the Saint Martin Nature Reserve since 2007.